alex-gutev/generic-cl/README.md

 Function: `>= X &REST XS`

-Returns true if each argument is greater than or equal to (by [GREATER-EQUAL-P](#greater-equal-p)) than the following argument.
+Returns true if each argument is greater than or equal to the following argument, by [GREATER-EQUAL-P](#greater-equal-p).

 #### MIN